Last updated on February 13, 2023

 - Bighorn sheep

 ~ There are more than 2.4 million caribou in Canada.
-It’s interesting to note that caribou are the only deer in which male and females both have antlers.
+It’s interesting to note that caribou are the only deer in which males and females both have antlers.

-~The oldest recorded Cackling Canadian Goose was a male at least 22 years, 8 months old when he was shot in Oregon in 2010.
+~The oldest recorded Cackling Canadian Goose was a male at least 22 years and eight months old when he was shot in Oregon in 2010.
 He had been banded in Alaska in 1987.

 ~ Per archaeological evidence, the first people to come to Canada arrived between 15,000 and 30,000 years ago across a land bridge that joined Asia and North America.